uswong/homebridge-myplace/README.md

    In <B>Device Settings</B> area, fill out the `Name`, `IP Address` and `PORT used` fields (default PORT is `2025` for most users, Fujitsu anywAIR users set this to `10211` ) and check/uncheck the self-explanatory checkboxes for `Include extra timers` and `Enable detailed debug log`, then click `SAVE`.
 This is to save your system parameters.
 Click `CLOSE` if a pop up urging you to `RESTART`.

-   Go back to `Config: homebridge-myplace` UI agina (by clicking the the 3 dots at the bottom right and click `Plugin Config`) and press the `CREATE CONFIGURATION` button to create the required configuration file.
+   Go back to `Config: homebridge-myplace` UI again (by clicking the the 3 dots at the bottom right and click `Plugin Config`) and press the `CREATE CONFIGURATION` button to create the required configuration file.

    On a sucess, you may click `CHECK CONFIGURATION`to check the configuration file just created is in order.
 On a success it will say `Passed`; if something is incorrect, an error message will pop up telling you what needs to be fixed.